IvyZX/flax/docs/guides/use_checkpointing.md

 # Use a custom state to read the old `TrainState` checkpoint.
 custom_target = {'model': custom_state, 'config': None, 'data': [jnp.zeros_like(x1)]}

 # Save it in Orbax.
 custom_save_args = orbax_utils.save_args_from_target(custom_ckpt)
 checkpoint_manager.save(5, custom_ckpt, save_kwargs={'save_args': custom_save_args})
 ```

 <!-- #region id="379c2255" -->
-It is recommended to keep your checkpoints up to date with your pytree dataclass definitions, but things happens and you might be forced to restore checkpoints with incompatible reference objects at runtime.
+It is recommended to keep your checkpoints up-to-date with your pytree dataclass definitions.
+However, you might be forced to restore the checkpoints with incompatible reference objects at runtime.
 When this happens, the checkpoint restoration will try to respect the structure of the reference when given.

-Below showcases a few common scenarios.
+Below are examples of a few common scenarios.
 <!-- #endregion -->

-#### When reference object is partial
+#### Scenario 1: When a reference object is partial

-If your reference object is a subtree of your checkpoint, the restoration will ignore the additional field(s) and restore a checkpoint with same structure as the reference.
+If your reference object is a subtree of your checkpoint, the restoration will ignore the additional field(s) and restore a checkpoint with the same structure as the reference.

 Like in the example below, the `batch_stats` field in `CustomTrainState` was ignored, and the checkpoint was restored as a `TrainState`.